Jack409M/shelter-kiosk/docs/dwc_jotform_mapping.md

 ## Design Intent

 The platform should feel familiar to staff and residents by preserving the recognizable form workflows, but the database and application structure must remain normalized, modular, and maintainable.

+---

+## Form Record Preservation

+All resident submitted Jotforms must be preserved as permanent graphical records.

+Workflow:

+1. Resident submits Jotform
+2. The platform receives the submission webhook
+3. The submission PDF is downloaded and saved to the resident record
+4. The PDF remains the permanent representation of the form exactly as submitted

+Only fields that map to the approved DWC dataset should update structured database tables.

+All other form fields must remain accessible through the saved PDF record.

+This ensures that:

+- the full original form is always preserved
+- the database remains clean and limited to approved program metrics
+- staff can always view and print the exact form submitted by the resident